NWChemEx-Project/DeveloperTools/dox/ProgramFlow.md

 Regardless of which entry point is used program flow proceeds according to:
 1. Runtime is started
-   - `MPI_Init`, `omp_get_max_threads()`, *etc.*
+   - Parallel-wise: `MPI_Init`, `omp_get_max_threads()`, *etc.*
+   - Chemical-wise: Load selected basis set, atomic constants, *etc.*
+   - Calculation-wise: Modules to be used, default options, *etc.*
 2. An initial chemical system instance is created
    - This need not be just "XYZ" to molecule, can be entire algorithm
+     - Algorithm examples: symmetrizing molecule, replicating, *etc.*
-   - Will typically be a single class
+   - System will be a single instance (typically)
      - Most "multi-system" calculations are approximations to a single system
        - Fragment based, QM/MM, embedding methods: target is supersystem
      - For geometry optimizations/PES scans starting geometry
      - System generation is considered part of the calculation and done there
      - Multiple instances sometimes *e.g.* transition state searches
    - Application of basis handled here
      - Ghost functions would be applied as part of calculation
-3. An initial wavefunction is created
+   - Wavefunction is part of chemical system
      - Do we ever need more than 1 wavefunction initially?
      - Multi-reference is multi-determinant, not multi-wavefunction
      - Excited state methods generate multiple wavefunctions as output
        - Use as generator for dynamics
      - Formally, even MM has a wavefunction
-4. Next we load the initial chemical runtime state
+3. Load the initial chemical state
    - If this is a restart it comes from the checkpoint file
    - Else start with an empty one
    - Valid, trivially restartable state is key to using Jupyter notebooks